How to Get ASE Certification

-Here are the steps to become ASE certified.
+Here are the steps to become ASE certified, compiled by Jerry.

 Determine your areas of specialization

-There are eight certifications available through ASE for the automotive mechanic industry.
+There are ten Entry-level certifications available through ASE for the automotive mechanic industry.
 You should decide ahead of your exam and before investing in specialized coursework which one(s) you want to pursue.
-Choices include:
+The choices include:

 - Engine repair